Ground Plane Impedance vs Frequency

 Practical Tips

-- ✓Avoid ground plane splits under high-frequency traces — the current is forced around the split, increasing loop area and radiating emissions.
+- ✓Avoid ground plane splits under high-frequency traces — return current is forced around splits, increasing loop area and radiated emissions by 10-20 dB.
+Use stitching capacitors across splits if unavoidable per Johnson/Graham.

 Common Mistakes